Auracle ANALYZER electronic gold tester, detailed information, pros-&-cons, hints and tips

 * Now discontinued.

-** To keep these testers working accurately you need to calibrate them against known samples.
+** To keep these testers working accurately you need to calibrate them against a known sample.